-Massage diluted ginger oil (available here) into the affected area and use a warm compress to enhance absorption.
+Massage ginger oil diluted in a carrier oil into the affected area and use a warm compress to enhance absorption.
 Try mixing it with essential oils of lavender or lemongrass.

 4. Lavender oil

-Lavender oil (available here), extracted from the flower buds of Lavandula angustifolia, is well known for its anti-inflammatory and analgesic properties.
+Lavender oil, extracted from the flower buds of Lavandula angustifolia, is well known for its anti-inflammatory and analgesic properties.
 People with rheumatoid arthritis often report a drastic improvement in their symptoms when lavender oil is applied topically.

 3-5 drops of this sweet-smelling, mild oil can be used by most without dilution for instant pain relief, but diluting in a teaspoon of carrier oil is advisable to avoid skin irritation.
 Rub it in with a circular motion and repeat as and when necessary.
 It improves blood circulation in the area and reduces inflammation.
 Lavender has a soothing effect on the mind too, which can help relieve the frustration associated with severe arthritis.